sitegeist/Sitegeist.AssetSource.3QVideo/README.md

 # Sitegeist.AssetSource.3QVideo

-A Neos Asset Source for 3QVideo, the videos are not actually imported once selected.
+A Neos Asset Source for 3QVideo (https://3q.video/).
+The videos are not actually imported once selected.
 Instead a metafile is created with just the metadata needed for rendering a player.

 ## Authors & Sponsors

-* Søren Malling - soren@meteko.dk
+* Søren Malling - soren@websupply.dk
 * Martin Ficzel - ficzel@sitegeist.de

 *The development and the public-releases of this package is generously sponsored